lenaheiglauer/friendsquest-web/README.md

-# Nuxt 3 Minimal Starter

-Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+# FriendsQuest - Website

+A website for the app "FriendsQuest" built with [Nuxt 3](https://nuxt.com/).
+The live version can be found [here](https://friendsquest-web.netlify.app/).

+## Getting Started

+Use the following instructions to get the project up and running on your local machine.

-## Setup
+### Setup

 Make sure to install the dependencies: